canonical/cloud-init/doc/rtd/topics/network-config-format-v1.rst

 **mac_address**: *<MAC Address>*

 The MAC Address is a device unique identifier that most Ethernet-based network devices possess.
 Specifying a MAC Address is optional.
+Letters must be lowercase.

 .. note::